viliusddd/tick-it-off/README.md

 - Signin/signup.
 - !WIP: Twilio Sendgrid integration
 - !TODO: Share todo's with others
-- !TODO: Ability to to the *TODO* item together, see each other's progress.
+- !TODO: Ability to do the **TODO** item together, see each other's progress.

 ## Tech Stack